samtools/samtools.github.com/index.md

-The [hts-specs repository] contains the specifications of several sequence data formats (SAM, BAM, and CRAM), variant calling data formats (VCF and BCF), and related formats such as indices.
+The [hts-specs repository] contains the specifications of several sequence data formats (SAM, BAM, and CRAM), variant calling data formats (VCF and BCF), feature data formats (BED), and related formats such as indexing, encryption, and transfer protocols.
 Changes to these formats are discussed as issues and pull requests there.

 # [C API and high-throughput sequencing tools](http://www.htslib.org/)